celery/celery/docs/userguide/application.rst

 This can be a configuration module, or any object with configuration attributes.

-Note that any configuration that was previous set will be reset when :meth:`~@config_from_object` is called.
+Note that any configuration that was previously set will be reset when :meth:`~@config_from_object` is called.
 If you want to set additional configuration you should do so after.